lizmat/raku-all-modules/cpan/SCIMON/Game-Sudoku/README.md

 cell( Int, Int, Int -> Game::Sudoku )
 -------------------------------------

 Getter / Setter for individual cells.
 The setter returns the updated game allowing for method chaining.
+Note that attempting to set a value defined in the constructor will not work, returning the unchanged game object.

 row( Int -> List(List) )
 ------------------------